-4: Private information is defined as information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
+4: Private information is defined as information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place.
+This information has been provided for specific purposes by an individual and the individual can reasonably expect this information will not be made public (e.g., a medical record).
 45 CFR 46.102(e)(4)